codeuniversity/student-council/statute/statute.md

 1. a chairperson of the council,
 2. a female councilmember,
 3. a male councilmember,
-4. for each standing committee, one person proposed to the Senate for appointment as a student member.
+4. for each standing committee, one person proposed to the Senate for appointment as a student member,
+5. for the study programmes Software Engineering (SE), Interaction Design (ID) and Product Management (PM), one person proposed to the Study Programme Council for appointment as a student member.

-(4) The General Assembly of the Study Programmes elect a member of the Senate and a deputy member each.
+(4) The General Assembly of the Study Programmes elect a member of the Senate.
+The elected student members of the Study Programme Council are a deputy to the respective student member of the Senate.

 (5) The election for the senate members of the General Assembly of the Study Programmes can be held within a Student General Assembly.

 (6) The members of the organs are elected according to the principles of majority voting.
 The person with the most votes, but at least 50% + 1 votes gets elected.
-If no candidate manages to fulfill this quorum a final ballot between the person with the most votes and the runner up is held.
+If no candidate manages to achieve this majority a final ballot between the person with the most votes and the runner up is held.
 The person with the most votes in the final ballot is elected.

 (7) In a majority election, the voting person has as many votes as there are positions to be filled.